 In establishing the Internal Audit plan, previous audit coverage, significance of exceptions and the need for regular contact are primary considerations.
-The audit plan is based on an assessment of the various business risks of the corporation whether the risk is viewed as financial, operations, regulatory, or reputational.
-The plan is also carefully coordinated with the external auditors' requirements to provide the best possible coverage at minimum cost.
+The audit plan is based on an assessment of the various business risks of the Agency.
+The plan is also carefully coordinated with the external auditors' requirements.
 Flexibility is maintained to accommodate unusual problems and to meet special unscheduled requests.
 Adequate review and forethought are given to each audit assignment or undertaking.